|

 to the vessel's arrival, both the local authorities and the EMC

 are notified.
-Drawing from its knowledge base and longstanding
+Drawing from its wide knowledge base and longstanding

-experience, the Company is in a position to have a good
+vessel's pre-demolition inspection, the Company is in a position to establish a specific and viable ship

-it is checked for radiation readings and its gas free
+it is checked for radiation readings and gas free

 the necessary permissions, a team of certified experts

-and upper decks.
+and the dismantling of forward sections.
 Heavy lift cranes remove big sections

-on their type and composition.
-Once sufficient weigh is removed
+on their type and composition for further recycling.
+Once sufficient weight is removed

-the sea, preventing unwanted washing of debris to the
+preventing unwanted washing of debris to the sea.

 |